Home

 He obtained employment as an agent with a railroad and by 1917 as yard master with the German-American Sugar Company in Paulding.
 The plant produced 700 to 800 tons of sugar beets each day and was operated by the Detroit-based Larrowe-Vallez Company.

-Larrowe Vallez plant of the German-American Sugar Co., Paulding, Ohio
+Larrowe Vallez plant, German-American Sugar Co., Paulding, OH

 On March 7, 1916, when he was 28 years of age, Clarence was united in wedlock with 25-year-old Marie Sylvia Didier (1891-1978), daughter of Frank X. and Jennie (Barnes) Didier of Fort Wayne.
 As Clarence was not Catholic, the service was held at the rectory of the Catholic church, conducted by Rev. Father J.A.
 McCarthy.
 In reporting on the nuptials, the Fort Wayne Sentinel said that it was "a very pretty wedding" which was "witnessed by immediate relatives of the two young people."
 Nellie Braun served as bridesmaid and Leo Didier as groomsman.
 Marie wore "a stylish and becoming gown of delft blue with trimmings of coral rose satin, with which she wore a becoming hat of harmonizing tones."